rjesh-git/browser-use-agent-aws/README.md

     - Default output format (e.g., `json`)

 3. Follow the guide to use the created AWS profile.
+4. Important: Ensure that your AWS IAM roles and policies grant the necessary permissions to access Amazon Bedrock services.

 ### 5. Run the Application